metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Cleveland giving up a rushing touchdown on 3rd and 10 is just hilarious.

 Cleveland's defense is just being outplayed by the Bailey Zappe-led Patriots.
 Not much pressure on Zappe, defensive personnel forgetting to pick people up in coverage, cornerbacks whiffing on press...

+***

+## Jets @ Packers

+Reminder to watch this game to see how the Jets kept the Packers from scoring early like they normally do.